AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 - The old ping-pong style!
 Type safety!
 - Only one indirection in recursive `LPat` cases (the `Located` constructor) in the GHC case compared to two for solutions A and C.
 - Zero indirections for TH.
 No need to bother with `Located` at all.
+- Since this is just the old ping-pong style, there's no need for `HasSrcSpan`/`dL->L` view patterns, which I consider a boon.
+It's just plain matching on the `L` constructor again!

 Cons: